Virginia Hotel (Santa Barbara, California): History

 At the place of the hotel prior to 1925 there were two hotel buildings, one constructed in 1916 (No. 17, belonging to Charles Maas, the first commercial property at Haley Street) and another one in 1922 (No. 23, belonging to Freas Hayman).
 The buildings were connected on the upper floors.
 They were badly damaged by the 1925 earthquake which destroyed the city center of Santa Barbara.
 Generally, the downtown of Santa Barbara was rebuilt in the Colonial Revival style, and the Virginia Hotel is considered to be one of the best representatives of the style in the city.
 The Virginia Hotel was one of the first buildings approved by the Architectural Advisory Committee, and actually one of the first ones to be constructed.
 This is one of the few survived buildings which had their facade completely re-designed in the Spanish Colonial Revival style right after the earthquake.

 Maas and Hayman jointly hired the architect Clifford Denman from Los Angeles.
 Denman was tasked to repair the properties and also to transform the facade to the Colonial Revival style.
 He also added a third floor to the building.
 The two buildings behind the joint facade operated as two different hotels, and in 1931 the connections between them were closed.
 In 1977 the two hotels, which at the time were operated as a long-time dwelling, were joined as Hotel Virginia.
 In 1997, the hotel stopped operating and was vacated, and in 1998 it was sold.
-It was eventually rehabilitated and currently operates as the Holiday Inn Express Santa Barbara.
+It was eventually rehabilitated and currently operates as the Hotel Virgini Santa Barbara, Tapestry Collection Boa Hilton.